fedor-goncharov/wrt-project/README.md

   * #### gradient-algorithms (C / Python / Matlab / Octave)
         Some gradient algorithms (e.g., coordinate-wise descent) converge first at high-frequencies.
-Therefore, low-frequency initial approximations (from FBP for example) are of definite interest for application these gradient schems in tomography.
+Therefore, low-frequency initial approximations (from FBP for example) are of definite interest for application of these gradient schems in tomography.
 My interest here is to apply our approach : reduction from Pw to Rw -> FBP / Chang formula -> gradient descent, and to see the results.

 ## Future plans

-  * Initiate some sustainable documentation for given codes.
+  * Write some sustainable documentation for given codes.
   * Make use of advanced, growing libraries in tomographical imaging (e.g., CASToR project castor-project.org)
   * Implement some algorithms from machine-learning community (ANN's, Bayes methdos etc.)